BetterDiscord/docs/docs/users/getting-started/configuration.md

 This option simply determines whether line numbers should be shown.

-### Mini-map
+### minimap

-This option determines if the mini-map that represents the code on the right-hand side should be hidden or shown.
+This option determines if the minimap that represents the code on the right-hand side should be hidden or shown.

 ### Reference Tooltips